amnist-o/ucx-stat/probit.md

   probit model.

-What method can be used to compare the two models with different link functions? - Since the response is the same, we can use AIC to compare between models.
+What method can be used to compare the two models with different link functions
+ - Since the response is the same, we can use AIC to compare between models.
 Also, AER can also be used to compare since it measures the correctness of the models.

-Which model is statistically better? - From the AIC (the lesser, the better), we can state that probit model is better ($873.1000532<877.295919)$.
+Which model is statistically better?
+ - From the AIC (the lesser, the better), we can state that probit model is better ($873.1000532<877.295919$).

 What is the AIC for the GLM with the probit link function? - AIC of the probit link function is 873.1000532 for additive model and 873.1000532